 A widow sued her insurance broker, alleging that the broker negligently failed to inform her and her husband that a payment was necessary in order for the policy to renew.
-As a result, the lawsuit alleges that the husband’s policy lapsed and was not in force when he died.
+As a result, the the husband’s policy lapsed and was not in force when he died.
 When the widow subsequently attempted to claim the cash benefit promised by her husband’s policy, the carrier denied the claim.
-The widow’s lawsuit alleges that the broker had a legal obligation to notify her and/or her husband about the necessity that a payment be made in order to keep the policy in force.
+The widow alleges that the broker had a legal obligation to notify her and/or her husband about the necessity that a payment be made in order to keep the policy in force.
 The lawsuit seeks $1 million in damages (the cash benefit of the life insurance policy) along with the widow’s legal fees.

 A Common Reason Why Life Insurance Claims are Denied

 Whose Job is it to Keep Track of Premium Payments?

-The widow’s lawsuit is still pending in Louisiana courts as of the writing of this blog post.
-However, she likely faces an uphill battle.
-An insurance agent or broker is not likely to be determined to have a legal duty to notify the insured that a premium payment is due or that the policy is in jeopardy of being cancelled except in three potential situations:
+An insurance agent or broker has a legal duty to notify the insured that a premium payment is due or that the policy is in jeopardy of being cancelled under certain circumstances, generally:

 - Where the agent or broker has actually assumed the obligation, he or she may have a legal duty to notify the policyholder of the pending lapse in coverage.
 To actually assume an obligation, the agent or broker would need to specifically agree to notify the policyholder if the policy is in jeopardy of cancellation due to nonpayment of premiums.

 - When it is the agent or broker’s business practice, either with this policyholder or with other policyholders, to make notification, a legal duty may exist.